oresmus/oresmus.github.io/_posts/2015-10-26-my-tiling-agents-solution.md

 and discussion (at end) of how this solution differs from related "failed solutions" discussed there (also other minor changes).
 Updates 3 & 4, 10/28: extended generality discussion.
-Update 5, 10/29: general rewrites for clarity.]
+Update 5, 10/29: general rewrites for clarity.
+Update 6, 11/4: clarify that child proof system is same as parent; other minor rewrites for clarity.]
 </p>